4 sustainable food systems to save the planet | DW | 23.03.2022

 With Egypt's land mass comprised nearly wholly (96%) of desert, the nation suffers from an inherent scarcity of arable land and fresh water, a situation exacerbated by climate-induced extreme heat.
 In addition, the country predicts 12 to 15% of its most arable land will also be impacted by sea level rise and saltwater intrusion.

-Continuing SEKEM's "envisioning of a new paradigm" for food production is the Wahat Greening the Desert pilot project that is working to transform over 10 square kilometres of Egyptian desert into fertile farmland.
+Continuing SEKEM's "envisioning of a new paradigm" for food production is the Wahat Greening the Desert pilot project, which is working to transform over 10 square kilometers (4 square miles) of Egyptian desert into fertile farmland.

 Located in the Western Sahel, which is heating up at 1.5 times the rate of the global average, Senegal is also highly vulnerable to food insecurity and malnutrition.
 In 2020, 17% of the population were regarded as "acutely food insecure" and 7.5% were undernourished.

-While Senegal has been a net exporter of fish in recent years, it imports around 70% of its staple food —rice, wheat, corn, onions, palm oil, sugar, potatoes — from beyond its borders.
+Though Senegal has been a net exporter of fish in recent years, it imports about 70% of its staple foods — rice, wheat, corn, onions, palm oil, sugar, potatoes — from beyond its borders.
 This makes households vulnerable to fluctuations in global markets, says the report.

 It further notes that Senegal's NDC is also trying to address this dependency by promoting healthy diets based on sustainable, locally grown food.

-The US suffers less from food insecurity than wastage, with between 30 and 50% of all food considered surplus — meaning it is mostly thrown away.
+The US suffers less from food insecurity than wastage, with 30-50% of all food considered surplus — meaning that it is mostly thrown away.

-If US food waste and loss was reduced by half by 2030, emission reductions would be equivalent to taking 16 million passenger cars off the road annually, according to Bakhtary.
+If US food waste and loss were reduced by half by 2030, emission reductions would be equivalent to taking 16 million passenger cars off the road annually, Bakhtary said.

-US food waste adds to high food production sector climate impacts — agriculture is responsible for almost 10% of GHG emissions in a country that is the world's biggest historic GHG emitter.
+US food waste adds to the heavy climate impacts of the food production sector — agriculture is responsible for almost 10% of GHG emissions in a country that is the world's biggest historic GHG emitter.

-Mitigation measures will also need to be aimed at dominant monoculture farms that have low biodiversity and rely on artificial fertilizer and pesticides; while a shift to healthy, vegetarian diets could reduce food system emissions by 32%, says the GAFF report.
+Mitigation measures will also need to be aimed at dominant monoculture farms that have low biodiversity and rely on artificial fertilizer and pesticides; a shift to healthy vegetarian diets could reduce food system emissions by 32%, according to the GAFF report.

 A critical effort to address food loss and wastage is already under way.
-ReFED is a national non-profit dedicated to stopping the problem ending food loss and waste across US food systems by reshaping consumer behaviour, optimizing harvests and enhancing food product distribution.
+ReFED is a national nonprofit dedicated to stopping the problem ending food loss and waste across US food systems by reshaping consumer behavior, optimizing harvests and enhancing food product distribution.
 ReFED believes food waste is a systemic problem that demands a systemwide response across the entire food value chain.

 Edited by: Tamsin Walker